swamp-lang/website/content/idioms/_index.md

 > Zero should always be safe.
 Zero means nothing, and nothing is safe.

-Embrace zero.
+Embrace zero and [ZII].
 The value `0`, `none`, or the _first_ variant of an enum (discriminant is zero for the first) should always be safe and well-defined.
 This makes it easy to check for "empty" or "non-existent" without introducing optional types.

 The benefit is not just simpler code, but also leaner code generation --- the compiler doesn't need to emit extra instructions for wrapping and unwrapping optionals.

 Only use ZII if there is a "natural" existing field that can be used to detect if the type is "nothing", inactive or harmless.
-Do not add a field just to make it ZII, use an optional in that case `T?`.
+Do not add a field just to make it ZII, use an optional in that case: `T?`.

 **Avoid:**